Priyanshi662/FunFusion/README.md

 ## Utilities

-1.Canvas
+The Utilities are :
+1. Canvas
-2.Analog Clock
+2. Analog Clock
-3.Drum kit
+3. Drum kit
-4.Text to Speech
+4. Text to Speech
-5.Whack A Mole game
+5. Whack A Mole game
-6.Pokemon Generator Chrome Extension
+6. Pokemon Generator Chrome Extension
-7.CitySearch
+7. CitySearch

 ## How to run the project